Xunnamius/hashnav/Docs/Documentation.md

 As you can see, relative hashes are certainly powerful, and definitely have their shining moments, but are dangerous when used willy-nilly.
 Watch out!

 ###History <a name="HistoryTracking"></a>Tracking
-When `trackHistory` is set to `true`, the history object and its various methods become available to you.
+When `trackHistory` is set to `true`, the [history object and its various methods](#PMI-history "Jump to it!") become available to you.

-What history tracking actually does is takes the current hash data object (via [getStoredHashData()](#PMI-getStoredHashData "Jump to it!")) and pushes it onto a private "history" array.
-This means accessing history data is the same as accessing the currently stored hash data, except in the past tense.
+What history tracking actually does is take the current hash data object (via [getStoredHashData()](#PMI-getStoredHashData "Jump to it!")) and pushes it onto a private "history" array.
+This means accessing history data is the same as accessing the currently stored hash data object, except in the past tense.
 Using the [history methods](#PMI-history "Jump to it!") or [navigateTo()](#PMI-navigateTo "Jump to it!"), one can turn back the clock and restore any previous state in the web application's history.
 However, be aware that when a hash change occurs that the parser refuses to acknowledge as [legal](#HowHashesAreParsed "Jump to it!"), it will **not** be logged internally (but it *will* be logged in the browser).

-Do <a name="vci"></a>note that History Tracking enables some of the more powerful parameter filtering functionality of the [registerObserver()](#PMI-registerObserver "Jump to it!") and [observe()](#DMI-observe "Jump to it!") methods to work.
-Disabling history tracking will cripple both methods' [parameter filtering capabilities](#ObserverTriggers "Jump to it!").
+Do <a name="vci"></a>note that History Tracking allows some of the more powerful parameter filtering capabilities of the [registerObserver()](#PMI-registerObserver "Jump to it!") and [observe()](#DMI-observe "Jump to it!") methods to work.
+Disabling history tracking will cripple both methods' [parameter filtering capabilities](#ObserverTriggers "Jump to it!"), so beware.

 ###Usage <a name="UsageModes"></a>Modes###
 At its most conservative, the HashNav class only requires a small subset of the MooTools Core library to function properly.
 In case you do not feel like scrolling up, that subset is as follows: